thundergnat/Terminal-ReadKey/README.md

   * Alt F3

-  * Alt F4

   * Alt Tab

   * Ctrl Insert

+  * Shift Insert

+The key combination "Shift Insert" seems to yeild almost random key codes.
+I believe it is stuffing the buffer with whatever is in the cut/paste buffer, so doesn't reliably return a repeatable keypress sequence (if the cut/paste buffer contents changes).

 This was written and tested on a US English keyboard.
-Characters on non-US keyboards will likely not have correct "cooked" mode support.
+Characters on non-US keyboards may not have correct "cooked" mode support.

 AUTHOR
 ======